ddnexus/pagy/docs/how-to.md

                 ```erb
                 <%== pagy_nav(@pagy) %>
                 ```
-            - or it with an easy customizable template:
+            - or with an easy customizable template:

                 ```erb
                 <%== render 'pagy/nav', locals: {pagy: @pagy} %>
                 ```

-    - If your app renders the views with a javascript framework (e.g. Vue.js, react.js, ...), you don't need the `include Pagy::Frontend` in `ApplicationHelper`, instead:
+    - Option B: if your app renders the views with a javascript framework (e.g. Vue.js, react.js, ...), you don't need the `include Pagy::Frontend` in `ApplicationHelper`, instead:

         1. require the [metadata extra](extras/metadata.md) by uncommenting the following line in your [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) file: